If you are not satisfied with your Voucher pack

-There is no maximum group size for this activity, although larger parties may want to split into smaller groups.
+There is no maximum group size for this experience, although larger parties may want to split into smaller groups.

 This experience is not suitable for spectators, but an unlimited number of people can take part.

-There is no minimum age for this experience, however it is recommended for eight year olds and over.
+There is no minimum age for this experience, however it is recommended for 8 years and older.

 You need to have the ability to walk for 3 hours.

-You do not need any qualifications to take part in this activity, although you will need to be able to drive for rural treasure hunts.
+You do not need any qualifications to take part in this experience, although you will need to be able to drive for rural treasure hunts.